Dynamics of quantum spin-nematics: Comparisons with canted antiferromagnets: Dynamical quantities in the spin-nematic state

 \section{Dynamical quantities in the spin-nematic state}

 Our effective theory can describe characteristic behaviors in dynamical quantities of the spin-nematic state.
-This section shows the results of the dynamical spin structure factor at zero temperature and the NMR relaxation rate at finite temperatures.
+This section presents the results of the dynamical spin structure factor at zero temperature and the NMR relaxation rate at finite temperatures.
+These analyses are conducted without assuming any symmetry of the form factor of bi-magnons.